About the Project Management Program

 About the Classes

-Project Planning & Management Overview is the prerequisite for all other classes for the PMP® and CAPM® certificates.
+Project Planning & Management Overview is the prerequisite for all other classes.

 Course materials are provided in each class along with the syllabus.
-There are however some additional required texts.
-Please see individual course descriptions online for required texts.
+For some courses there are additional required texts.
+Please see individual course descriptions for required texts.

 How to Begin Taking Classes